|

 additional inter-word space (hys).
 The hla request selects a

-hyphenation language, whereas hpf and hpfa load (or append to) the
+hyphenation language, whereas hpf and hpfa respectively load and

-language's hyphenation patterns.
-If no hyphenation language is
+append to the language's hyphenation patterns.
+If no hyphenation

-set or no patterns are loaded, GNU troff does not perform
+language is set or no patterns are loaded, GNU troff does not

 For automatic hyphenation to work, the formatter must know which